A Shared Vision for Energy Efficiency

 Nexant – Sam Mueller

-Sam Mueller is a Vice President in the Energy Efficiency Delivery practice area in Nexant’s Utility Services business unit.
+Sam Mueller is a Senior Vice President in the Energy Efficiency Delivery practice area in Nexant’s Utility Services business unit.
 Sam is located in the Madison, WI office, and has over 14 years of engineering and management experience with a focus on all facets of demand side management (DSM) program planning and implementation.
 He currently oversees teams working in the Northeast and Midwest regions of the U.S. He provides key leadership, mentoring, and advisory to project teams working on DSM program delivery.
 Sam excels in delivering valued strategic planning and direction, leading teams to work in open and collaborative environments, and using communication and problem-solving skills to facilitate true partnership between Nexant’s delivery teams and clients.
 Sam holds a B.S. in Mechanical Engineering from the University of Wisconsin – Madison.